clamsproject/mmif/specifications/doc/index.md

 }
 ```

-Note that the schema version and the MMIF version are the same in the example above, but that is not necessarily the case, in general, the MMIF version will update more often than the schema version.
+The *mmif* property points at the MMIF version that is used in the document.
 The *contains* property stores a dictionary of annotation types with the identifiers for the views that the annotation objects occur in.
 This dictionary is for quick access to file content and is generated automatically from the view metadata.

-> We may move towards only having one version nuimber for the entire MMIF usiverse, that is, specifications, context, vocabulary and schema all have the same version number.
-We first need to establish though whether there are case where we want to allow a version of the vocabulary to be used with another version of the specifications.
+> MMIF has many parts to it: specifications, schema, context files, vocabulary and SDK.
+For now we assume that these are all included under the one version number.
+We are considering whether there is a need for keeping separate versioning for those components (but would liek to avoid that).